Caterpillar Nicotine Habits Fend off Predators

 The hornworm larvae feed off of coyote tobacco plants.
 Hornworms possess the cytochrome P450 6B46 which passes the nicotine from the midgut to the hemolymph, which can then be used on the exhale of the spiracles.
 Basically the caterpillar uses their nicotine induced halitosis to defend themselves from being eaten by wold spiders.
-This was validated by doing an experiment where cytochrome P450 6B46 was silenced in some larvae and left alone in others.
-Unfortunately, the silenced cytochrome P450 6B46 where eaten up by predators because they did not acquire bad breath.
-The larvae with functional cytochrome P450 6B46 where less likely to be consumed by predators.
-The original article by Pavan Kumar, Sagar S. Pandit, Anke Steppuhn, and Ian T. Baldwin can be found here.

 Mushrooms Spread Spores by Creating Wind

 Marcus Roper spoke to livescience.com and explained how some species of mushrooms can generate a wind effect that moves their spores vertically and horizontally.
-The air flow is created by evaporation.
-Evaporation creates cold air and warm air from water vapor which forms the mushroom's wind.
-The article can be read here.

 Space Oddity

 My fascination with space continues in this blog post.
 I'm not a huge fan of David Bowie, but I love the concept of Space Oddity.
 I just wanted to share some other fans beautiful translations of Space Oddity.
-The video above is a collection of illustrations done by Andrew Kolb.
-The video below is of Astronaut Chris Hadfield's revamp cover of Space Oddity shot and edited on the ISS.
-The commander puts a positive spin on the heartbreaking lyrics and shares the stunning view from space.

 India's MOM

 India has recently launched their own spacecraft dubbed the Mars Orbiter Mission with the goal of reaching Mars.
-The full article can be found on BBC News here.

 Validity of Publications in Online Journals

-Here is an older article from NPR that talks about the alarming number of publications of faulty research with the advent of information on the internet.
+An older article from NPR that talks about the alarming number of publications of faulty research with the advent of information on the internet.
 These days you can pay a fee to online journals mimicking their legitimate counterparts to boost your curriculum vitae.
 Unfortunately, there is nothing in place currently to regulate the deceptive peer review publications.
 Hopefully, in the future there will be some sort of consequence for these online journals.

 Evolution of Glucose Aversion Cockroaches